-So I really appreciate the fact that, Gary, well, I’m not happy I really appreciate the fact that he has gone through that process.
-And I am really aware that the entire time that he was going through that process, he was still recovering from a real serious neurological condition.
+So I appreciate the fact that Gary, well, I’m not happy I appreciate the fact that he has gone through that process.
+And I am aware that the entire time that he was going through that process, he was still recovering from a really serious neurological condition.

 This is one of our colleagues.
-We should talk to him we should bring him aside and ask him questions and find out because didn’t we’ll start out this whole process to achieve the greater good which is to heal people.
-And if we took the Hippocratic Oath did we forget that first we should be doing no harm?
+We should talk to him we should bring him aside and ask him questions and find out because if we don’t we’ll start this whole process to achieve the greater good which is to heal people.
+And if we took the Hippocratic Oath did we forget that first, we should be not harmed?

-So most of people on the board that were investigating him, actually knew him and know how passionate he is.
+So most of the people on the board who were investigating him knew him and knew how passionate he was.
 They’ve known of his story and how he’s overcome all these things.
 It’s almost beyond words, to try to comprehend the pressure that was on them to silence him.

-I’ve got no exact proof I found the proof of the pressure from the dietitians Association on to the hospital.
-And the hospital then providing 845 page submission to AHPRA.
+I’ve got no exact proof I found proof of the pressure from the Dietitians Association onto the hospital.
+The hospital then provided an 845-page submission to AHPRA.
 So was it all coming via that?
 And they were just just believed it.

 I think they made it very, very hard.
 Very hard on Gary he was trying to work he was still researching.
 He was talking.
 They were trying to silence him and they demanded a lot.
 This investigation process was very traumatic.

 Yeah.
 Family Belinda.

 The family and then you’ve got the Dietitians Association.
 One of the spokespeople for the Dietitians Association of Australia put on Twitter that Gary was Bill Gibson was just another Bill Gibson and he was making up that he ever had cancer.
 So he just got you know they tried very hard to discredit him.
 And I think Pete’s come up against a very similar issue.